mtsoares/kubernetes-lab/README.md

 # Lab Materials for a Kubernetes course

-This project hosts lab instructions and assist files for performing a set of exercises (ranging from Basic to Advanced) on Kubernetes.
+This project hosts lab instructions and assist files for performing a set of exercises (ranging from Basic to Advanced) on a Kubernetes cluster.

 Follow the order of the subfolders (Lab01, Lab02, etc) to be able to execute lab steps.